Jim Norman (politician)

 Jim Norman is a former Republican member of the Florida Senate from 2010 to 2012, representing the 12th District, which included a portion of Hillsborough county and all of Pasco county.

 Political career

 2010 Florida Senate Primary Election

 In 2010, Hillsborough County Commissioner Jim Norman filed to run against Kevin Ambler in the Senate District 12 Primary Election.
-Norman had volunteered on Ambler's previous campaigns for the House District 47 seat and had expressed his intentions to run for the seat when Ambler reached term-limits.
-Instead, he filed to run against Ambler for the Senate seat at the last second.
+Norman had volunteered on Ambler's previous campaigns for the House District 47 seat.
+During the campaign, Ambler sued Norman for not disclosing a US$435,000 Arkansas vacation home purchased by his wife, using money from a conservative activist, Ralph Hughes.
+Norman was removed from the ballot by the court and replaced by former state representative Rob Wallace.
+After appeal, Norman was reinstated.